xgcm/xgcm/doc/ufunc_examples.rst

 Now we need some data.
 We will create a 2D vector field, with components ``U`` and ``V``.
+We will treat these velocities as if they lie on a vector C-grid, so as velocities they will lie at the cell faces.

 .. ipython:: python